RM-8vt13r/quake-fibre/README.md

 ## Installation
+If you want to run the included unit tests and scripts, refer to [Testing and Scripts](#testing-and-scripts) first.

-To install and use this project:
+To use this project:
 1. Install [Python](https://www.python.org) or [Anaconda](https://www.anaconda.com).
+2. If you want to use CUDA acceleration, install [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit).
-2. Open a command line terminal in the directory of your project.
+3. Open a command line terminal in the directory of your project.
-3. (Recommended) create a new virtual environment:
+4. (Recommended) create a new virtual environment:
    - [venv](https://docs.python.org/3/library/venv.html):
      `python -m venv env`,
      `python3 -m venv env`, or